knative/func/docs/guides/commands.md

 specified in `func.yaml` configuration file.
 Users need to deploy or update the function with `func deploy` in order to apply the updated configuration to the deployed function.

-This command has subcommands `envs` and `volumes` to manage directly the specific resouces: Environment variables and Volumes.
+This command has subcommands `envs` and `volumes` to manage directly the specific resources: Environment variables and Volumes.
-These subcommands has commands `add` and `remove` to add and remove specified resouces.
+These subcommands has commands `add` and `remove` to add and remove specified resources.

-Invokes top level interactive prompt that allows choosing the resouce and operation:
+Invokes top level interactive prompt that allows choosing the resource and operation:
 ```console
 func config [-p <path>]
 ```